buildingSMART/IDS-Audit-tool/README.md

       - [x] Predefined types Names are hardcoded in the library (Ifc2x3, Ifc4, Ifc4x3)
       - [x] Prefefined types are tested against values provided from the schema.
       - [x] Meaningful test cases
-      - [ ] Handle User-defined behaviours
+      - [ ] Should we handle User-defined behaviour as special case?
-        - [ ] Get value from attributes
     - [x] IfcTypeNames
       - [x] IfcType Names are hardcoded in the library (Ifc2x3, Ifc4, Ifc4x3)
       - [x] Simple type names are audited